Internet Access Policy

 Terms and Conditions of use of Computers and the Internet in the Henry Bloom Noble Library

-Public access PCs are provided in the Henry Bloom Noble Library to enable all users to access the internet for educational, informational and recreational purposes.
+Public access PCs and Wi-Fi are provided in the Henry Bloom Noble Library to enable all users to access the internet for educational, informational and recreational purposes.
 It is our aim to enable access to as wide a range of information as possible and to ensure fair usage.

 All computer users are expected to use the equipment in a careful and appropriate manner and access the internet responsibly and respect other users.
 This includes the viewing of images and the sending and receiving of information.
 As a customer you are strongly advised not to access and or distribute material likely to cause offence to other customers or staff.
 Your use may be monitored.
 This includes, but is not limited to: